 Our yurts usually sleep two and are fitted out with twin beds (made in Mongolia) which can be pushed together to create a double.
 A number of yurts have day beds in them, and so will easily sleep three people.
 We will always try to accommodate families who want to stay in a yurt, so please contact us with your requirements.

 Check-in is from 15:30 each day and we ask that you check-out by 10:00.

 There’s a small fridge in each yurt to store some food and drink.
 Breakfast is included and will be served in the dining yurt.

-For group bookings it is possible to pre-book other meals in advance, which will be provided by the owners of the farm where we are located.
-These meals are served in a small and rustic restaurant on the farm.
-There are also some nearby options to dine out.
+There are some nearby options to dine out.
 There is a small restaurant next door to the farm serving excellent burgers and pizza, along with salads and great beer!
-At Geysir there are two restaurants, one serving traditional Icelandic soup (a lunch staple), and one a fine dining restaurant.
-Within a 15-30 minute drive of the yurtel there are a number of other restaurants, including one specialising only in mushrooms and another in tomatoes!
+At Geysir (5 min drive) there are two restaurants, one serving traditional Icelandic soup (a lunch staple), and one a fine dining restaurant.
+Within a 30 minute drive of the yurtel there are a number of other lunchtime restaurants, including one specialising only in mushrooms and another in tomatoes!